 Each fellow will be assigned a basic science, translational, or a health services research project in urologic oncology under the supervision of the corresponding lab director.
 The fellow will also participate in weekly lab meetings and Cancer Center Research conferences.
 In conjunction with the research area, each fellow will be given gradual responsibility in grant writing related to his/her lab projects.

 The fellow will have an opportunity to participate in an active program of urologic oncology clinical trials.
 He/she will assist in planning, designing, writing and conducting the trial, along with the day-to-day follow-up of patients.
 This will also give the fellow the chance to interact with clinical nurses and study coordinators and assist in the final analysis and manuscript preparation.

 Candidates are required to have completed or anticipate completion of a urology residency in an ACGME-accredited program prior to being considered for a position.
 They must also qualify for California medical licensure.
 The fellow will be appointed for a two-year period from July 1-June 30, contingent upon satisfactory performance during the initial year.
 A third year of training may be undertaken at the Department's discretion.
 One position will be offered each year.

-If you are interested in applying for a 2021 SUO Fellowship position, please submit the completed SUO Application, CV, personal statement, and three letters of recommendation to:
+If you are interested in applying for an SUO Fellowship position, please submit the completed SUO Application, CV, personal statement, and three letters of recommendation to:

 Los Angeles, CA 90095